Bowls

 Now, I should warn you that the effectiveness of this bowl relies on ordering the correct size.
 I was initially concerned that this error could result in losing money and being stuck with an unusable bowl.

-We tested the bowl on grass, hardwood and carpet.
-The rubber base gripped strong, and neither of our pups was able to push their bowl around while eating.
+• We tested the bowl on grass, hardwood, and carpet.
+The rubber base gripped strongly, and neither of our pups was able to push their bowl around while eating.
 As for flipping, even our clumsy Pug, leaning with all her weight on the bowl, couldn’t tip it.

-The rubber rim has a drawback, however.
-Since it can’t be removed, you need to hand wash this bowl.
+• However, the rubber rim has a drawback.
+Since it can’t be removed, you need to hand-wash this bowl.
 I base this on the other stainless steel dog bowls we reviewed.
 Rubber bases soon stretch and wear when constantly cleaned by a dishwasher.

 Now, I must add that some owners claim that this bowl slowed down their dogs during mealtime.
 But from our testing, I’m not convinced.
 Our dogs appeared to scarf their meal down just as quickly as before.
 Maybe even faster because they were more comfortable eating out of this bowl – if you are looking to slow down a speed eater, grab a slow-feed dog bowl instead.

 Truth be told, no company has set out to create a travel-friendly bowl for flat-faced dogs.
 As a result, there are few options to choose from.
-That’s why we were pleasantly surprised to discover that Mountainsmith created a fantastic portable dog bowl for flat-faced dogs by accident.
+That’s why we were pleasantly surprised to discover that Mountainsmith accidentally created a fantastic portable dog bowl for flat-faced dogs.

 We originally discovered the K-9 Backbowl when reviewing collapsible dog bowls.
 We were impressed with it then.
 Since that original review, Mountainsmith upgraded the bowl to make it even better – the current model is both sturdier and more resistant to staining and wear.